How do I Update a Log Database?

 List of environments installed, select the one to update

-If the Manual update button is not available, then there is no update available and you can quit this guide here and now.
+If the Manual update button is unavailable, then there is no update available and you can quit this guide here and now.

 Click on the Manual update button to open a modal with the DACPAC command to execute: